-If acceptable to all reviewers, electronic submissions are acceptable.
-Coordinate the anticipated media type prior to advertisement.

 FINAL DESIGN Review Submission

 For each Buildable Unit the DBT shall submit the Final Design submission for review by the Department and other third-party agencies as appropriate.

 The Final Design submission shall include submittal requirements as defined as Stage 3 per the ODOT Location & Design, Volume 3, however, subsummary and general summary sheets are not required.
 Quantity summaries shall be provided in electronic format (Excel and PDF) prior to construction for the Department’s use in establishing testing requirements.